Wattful/AskReddit-video/README.md

 This tool uses AWS polly and the AWS Command Line Interface for text to speech.
 To use it, you must have an AWS account.

 # Features
+* Creates an MP4 video using a reddit webpage as input
+	* Intended for use with r/AskReddit threads, but can work with pages from any subreddit
+* Video contains AWS text-to-speech voices
+	* Voice reads question and each response
+	* Alternates between several AWS voices
+* Can include user-made intros, outros, music, and transitions
+	* Must meet requirements listed under "Premade Audio and Video Files" below
+* Includes default

 # Command Line arguments
 ```